Rodio346/mythical-javascript/README.md

 In case of function context it is different it depends on the caller.

+### Conclusion

+It is hard to handle so many information and at the same time one question might rise which is:

+> What's the difference in call stack and execution context stack

+For now I believe that they are same (TODO: In doubt).
+So we know that Global scope is what which is created first internally by Javascript and it is our first execution context.
+Each execution context will have 4 main things as of latest ECMAScript:

+1. thisValue binding
+2. Variable Environments
+3. Lexical Environments
+4. Declaration binding

+Stacking occurs whenever you call a function or eval and even a recursive function created execution context.

 ### Javascript is 2-pass Read

 Javascript first parse the code, collects function definitions, hoist variables and at second pass it actually executes the code.<br>